top of page

 Your baby’s story did not end.
 It simply continued somewhere you cannot yet see.

-And while their time with you was brief…
+While their time with you was brief, their eternity is not.

 When Eternity Feels Too Big